(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (226) For contractors that may only visit the campus once or very infrequently a Short Term Induction Pass is issued.
 In this case it is the responsibility of the University representative to outline the environmental instructions that the contractor is required to follow.

-(227) Furthermore UWS requires contractors to have in place their own appropriate environmental, quality assurance and WHS program within their organisation.
+(227) Furthermore the University requires contractors to have in place their own appropriate environmental, quality assurance and WHS program within their organisation.

-(228) A contractor is required to immediately report any accident, incident or occurrence which has or has the potential to cause environmental harm to UWS property or adjoining properties.
+(228) A contractor is required to immediately report any accident, incident or occurrence which has or has the potential to cause environmental harm to University property or adjoining properties.

-(230) The UWS Induction Card contains details of emergency contact numbers on the back.
-Likewise the Short term Induction Pass is issued with UWS Emergency Procedures on the back of the ticket.
+(230) The University Induction Card contains details of emergency contact numbers on the back.
+Likewise the Short term Induction Pass is issued with University Emergency Procedures on the back of the ticket.